Upcoming Aya Ceremonies

 We usually hold two Ayahuasca ceremonies per week at Ayahuasca-Wasi on Mondays and Fridays, unless we are holding an Ayahuasca retreat.

-We post the exact dates of all Ayahuasca ceremonies two weeks in advance.
-We do not hold ceremonies on any other dates, other than the ones you see scheduled.
+We post the exact dates of all confirmed Ayahuasca ceremonies two weeks in advance.
+We apologize for any inconvenience, but no reservations done before the postings are up will be held.
 So once you choose a date from the schedule above, please Sign in (tab above) in order to make the reservation, and upon confirmation, we will give you further instructions.

 It is very important for us to know if you are taking any kind of medication (especially antidepressant medication), so please let us know when you sign in.

 We usually have between 15 to 30 people (max.
 30 people) in each Ayahuasca ceremony, all traveling along different paths from around the world.